wincubate/npu/README.md

 - Azure Blob Storage (could be AWS S3 or similar)

-- Parts List should be imported / synchronized from external source / Cached
+- Parts List should be imported / synchronized from external source / Cached -- Currently list is hardcoded
+-- For simplicity: Only a single part per submission.
+If there was a bit more time: one-to-many

 - No unit tests... ;-)
--- But a few architecture tests as these as important
+-- But a few architecture tests as these are also important

 ## TODO

-Check user exists in each handler!!
+Run architecture tests: Mappers should be internal

 Clean up Program.cs